bruiglesias/bruiglesias/README.md

 <b> Data Science Pepers </b>

-Neto, E.; Lima, J. and Iglesias, B. (2023). <a href="">Study of the Vegetation Index in the Alter do Chão Environmental Protection Area Using Cloud Tools</a>.
+Neto, E.; Lima, J. and Iglesias, B. (2023). <a href="https://proceedings.science/cippcdam-2023/trabalhos/study-of-the-vegetation-index-in-the-alter-do-chao-environmental-protection-area?lang=pt-br">Study of the Vegetation Index in the Alter do Chão Environmental Protection Area Using Cloud Tools</a>.
 In Proceedings of the Amazon International Conference on Public Policy and Data Science. (recently published)

-Neto, E.; Lima, J. and Iglesias, B. (2023). <a href="">Study of Hot Spots in the Alter do Chão Environmental Protection Area Based on Open Data</a>.
+Neto, E.; Lima, J. and Iglesias, B. (2023). <a href="https://proceedings.science/cippcdam-2023/trabalhos/study-of-hot-spots-in-the-alter-do-chao-environmental-protection-area-based-on-o?lang=pt-br">Study of Hot Spots in the Alter do Chão Environmental Protection Area Based on Open Data</a>.
 In Proceedings of the Amazon International Conference on Public Policy and Data Science. (recently published)

 Neto, E.; Reis, L.; Lima, J. and Iglesias, B. (2023). <a href="">Study of the temporal and spatial dynamics of fire hotspots in Tefé National Forest based on open data </a>.
 In Proceedings of the 19th Symposium on Conservation and Participatory Management in the Amazon. (recently published)